Skip to Main Content

 Easy to follow guide on essential steps of the research process: Choosing and refining a topic, creating effective search strategies, finding books and articles, evaluating information and more!

-To access the library databases available at McKillop Library, see the A-Z Databases list for an alphabetical listing of over 190 databases available to the Salve community.
+To access an alphabetical list of all the library databases available at McKillop Library, use the A-Z Databases list

 Basic and Advanced Searching in the Databases